-French Biotech may also save Toddlers from Life-Threatening Peanut Allergy
+French Biotech May Save Toddlers from Life-Threatening Peanut Allergy

 The first French biotech to NASDAQ, DBV, is expanding the patient group for its promising peanut allergy treatment to include toddlers.